Nama ERP DocsNama ERP Docs

 Running jstack...

-Thread dump saved successfully to C:\Users\YourName\nama-dumps\Tomcat101010-20251102-143025.txt
+Thread dump saved to: C:\Users\YourName\nama-dumps\Tomcat101010-20251102-143025.txt

 File size: 2847623 bytes